saildot4k/saildot4k.github.io/docs/index.md

 This sites intended purpose is to give comprehensive install and usage of the last best PS2 modchips.

-If you would like to help in any way, please contact me on [Discord :simple-discord:](https://discord.com/users/.r3z3n) Specifically for this site, more writeups, VMC packages for MMCE devices like MemcardPro 2 and SD2PSX so that users have a quick way to have pre-setup memory cards.
+If you would like to help in any way, please DM me on [:simple-discord:](https://discord.com/users/.r3z3n) Specifically for this site, more writeups, VMC packages for MMCE devices like MemcardPro 2 and SD2PSX so that users have a quick way to have pre-setup memory cards.